muldoon2007/muldoon2007.github.io/_posts/2023-09-06-software-keeps-failing.markdown

 In my eleven years doing software, the majority of projects I worked on were money-losers.
 And this is across a range of companies and industries -- education tech, Amazon logistics and physical stores, aerospace -- and company sizes.
 A few of them were huge money-makers, and a good number were in the neutral-to-positive range.

+To clarify, by "project," I'm talking about something that's large and customer-facing.
+Not a back-end Unicode migration or new integration test system or a plumbing job to redirect data flows or some incremental new feature on an existing product.
+I'm talking about something that requires or forces the people who use to change the way they accomplish some non-trivial task.
+Something that would be listed as one of the few "big rocks" on your yearly product roadmap.

-Some of the projects were part of startups, but most weren't.
+Anyway, some of the projects I worked on were part of startups, but most weren't.
 They were projects or initiatives that were part of medium-to-large sized companies, and they didn't (usually) bankrupt the companies when they didn't work out.

 Related: I had a colleague once who passed on this piece of wisdom: "All software development is R&D. As soon as it's no longer research, it can be automated and the human work goes away."
 That's a simplification, because there are projects that do require regular human work just for maintenance - but I think the basic point stands.